 - Slice the leek the same way, again reserving 4-5 sliced discs for decoration later.
 Then set the leek aside.

-- Using 1 tbsp of the oil, gently fry the onion slices (except the decorative ones) in a pan on the stovetop for about 10-15 minutes stirring frequently, until they are lightly golden and soft.
+- Using 1 tbsp of the oil, gently fry the onion slices (except the decorative ones) in a pan on the stovetop for 10-15 minutes stirring frequently, until they are lightly golden and soft.
 Remove from the heat and set aside.

 - In a large mixing bowl, add the crushed garlic, chickpea flour, thyme, paprika, turmeric, onion powder, garlic powder, pepper, salt and vegan cheese (if using).